computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 {% endhighlight %}

 Do you notice anything?  *They all start with F!*  In fact, after we hit a certain order, the first word is always *First*?
 Why is that?
 Is the model trying to be clever?
-Tell me why in your writeup!
+First, generate the word *First*.
+Explain what is going on in your writeup.

 ## Part 2: Perplexity, smoothing, back-off and interpolation